 International Household Moving to Costa Rica

 Costa Rica is a great destination for Americans relocating to Central America.
 We help families relocate to this lovely country every year.
-With extensive coasts on both the Caribbean Sea and Pacific Ocean, Costa Rica has many attractive locations to move to like Limon on the Caribbean and Jaco on Costa Rica’s Gold Coast.
-Of course San Jose and nearby cities like Heredia are the locations we are most commonly requested to send households..
+With extensive coasts on both the Caribbean Sea and the Pacific Ocean, Costa Rica has many attractive locations to move to like Limon on the Caribbean and Jaco on Costa Rica’s Gold Coast.
+Of course, San Jose and nearby cities like Heredia are the locations we are most commonly requested to send households to.

 When you are considering your international household moving to Costa Rica you should start with decisions about what to take with you and what you will be leaving in the United States.
 We presume that you have already visited the country several times, and suggest one more trip before moving.
 If you haven’t yet found a place to live, ask a local real estate agent to show you properties.
 Take a look at the size of the dwelling.
 If there is any doubt, even measure room sizes.